Chapter 782, Vancouver WA

 Traditional Metal.

 There are a lot of RV builders who have drilled a rivet hole and the drill bit ended up going through their hand on the other side.
 This sounds stupid, but it happens every day even at the Big Iron makers in Wichita and Seattle.
 Put a head on a rivet gun without having the retaining spring attached right?
-It might not come off on the first couple of holes as you use it against metal, but when it does it's going to leave a big mark on your project or the person bucking the rivets for you.
+It might not come off on the first couple of holes as you use it against metal, but when it does it's going to leave a mark on your project or the person bucking the rivets for you.
 And that might be your significant other, partner, or your kid maybe?
-Ask someone how to use it correctly and with some practice you will be riveting with the best of us!
+Ask someone how to use it correctly and with some practice you will be safely riveting with the best of us!

 Powered equipment can really make the job faster and quicker and not a lot of us would ever give up something like their pneumatic C squeezers especially on the big sizes of rivets.
 But pneumatic rivet squeezers and pneumatic and hydraulic presses are examples of stored energy that when used incorrectly or inconsistently create pinch points for fingers and skin easily.
 Get a shaft going anyway other than straight down in even in a small hydraulic press and the piece can fly out of it like a spring hitting you.
 Bending something without capturing it correctly can easily result in a black eye or worse as it springs back.
 Sheet metal shears are pretty popular for some folks who cut a lot of metal, but some folks consistently use them on the wrong materials, or on thicker materials they weren't designed for and they can break pretty violently when the cutting jaws fail.
 Even very small hydraulic forming presses or air driven hammers won’t even slow down if your fingers are in them when you pull the lever or push the button so take a moment for extra care.
-Take the time to get instruction and practice on some scrap and work your project after you get the hang of it.
+Take the time to get instruction and practice on some scrap and work your project after you get the hang of it as once you see it done it's easy.

 Using your equipment incorrectly for the job being done is something that some builders like to boast about as a feat of ingenuity and higher intelligence.
 Goody!
 We worked around a problem and figured out a solution, right?
 An example of this is making large diameter holes using a trepanning tool in a hand drill (a sure way to hurt yourself) or using hole saws missing the center locating drill is simply silly.
 They will damage your work piece, and can mess up wrists and fingers pretty quickly resulting in a trip to the local emergent care facility as they are made to be used in machine tools and not your hands.
 That's not a smart solution to anything.
 Additionally, using drill presses as milling machines, a task they are not designed for is a fast way to ruin a light duty drill press and hurt yourself in the process as well.
 Need a metal lathe and are eyeing your wood lathe?
 Don’t try cutting metal on a wood lathe as you simply can’t hold onto a hand bit on a lathe fence and get away with it even on soft metals like aluminum.
 If you need precision pieces made, buy the right tools (used small lathes and mills can be had pretty cheaply) or simply draw them out and have them made at a multitude of internet based machine shops who will take your emailed drawing and overnight the part back to you UPS, or go to the local machine shop and have them made by pros.